HrithikVaishnav/HrithikVaishnav/README.md

 # About Me

--   🎓  I am a 4th year CSE B-tech student From IIITVADODARA
+-   🎓  I am a Software Engineer gratuated from IIITVADODARA
--   ✨  I pick c++ for competitive programming.
--   🎓  I prefer ReactJS (Javascript library) for frontend and Nodejs for backend part.
+-   💫  I prefer ReactJS (Javascript library) for frontend and Nodejs for backend part.
 -   😋  Besides programming, I love watching movies and playing badminton.